With its lush jungle, pine forests, majestic canyons, and turquoise waterfalls, Chiapas, Mexico is a nature lover’s paradise.

 Even just getting to them is a great experience.
 You’ll take a boat ride on Usumacinta River along the Guatemalan border to get to Yaxchilan, then take Lacandon transport through the heart of the jungle to reach Bonampak.
 Even though both sites are deep in the Lacandon rainforest, they are easily reached as a day trip from Palenque.

-Experience the Temple in San Juan Chamula
+San Juan Chamula and Zinacantan

 A few rays of light shine through the misty haze, the pine needles below your feet soften your steps, and a chicken clucks a few feet away.
 No, it’s not early morning on the farm.
 It’s the interior of the San Juan Bautista temple in Chamula.
 This unique worship site provides a hearty dose of culture shock that will rattle your senses and blow your mind.